kaveetha-jayawardana/PULSE-UNVEILED/README.md

 ## 📄 Documentation
 This repository includes :
 - <a href = "R script - Dashboard"> Dashboard - R script file
-- <a href = "Report - PULSE UNVEILED"> Technical Report with implementation details
+- <a href = "Report - PULSE UNVEILED.pdf"> Technical Report with implementation details
 - Images of the Dashboard (Page 1 - 7)

 <br>